 Within the commercial services team there is a dedicated contract management function which supports in precontract activity and also post-contract work including the review of variations, again to ensure a strong relationship with suppliers.
 NGN seek to treat all suppliers fairly.
-During the year the group launched an updated supplier code of conduct to promote fair and sustainable procurement.
+During the year the group launched an updated supplier code of.